tychonievich/graphics/md/mp/rasterizer.md

 We also don't recommend adding any of the hardware-oriented optimizations.

 DDA works on vectors.
-You should definitely code it with vectors, probably with long vectors including all of the attribute values at a point together in one (i.e. $(x,y,z,w,r,g,b,a,s,t)$ if you implement all the elective parts).
+You should definitely code it with vectors, probably with long vectors including all the attribute values at a point together in one (i.e. $(x,y,z,w,r,g,b,a,s,t)$ if you implement all the elective parts).
 The only non-vector operations are:

 - Viewport transformation does different things for $x$ and $y$